MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 2. Click **Reset**.

-3. Type **How can I protect myself?** And click **Send**.
+3. Type **Should I wear a mask?** and click **Send**.

 4. The bot should give you the correct information and ask if it answered your question.
 Click **Yes**.

 5. The bot should ask you the rate how it did.
 Give it an excellent rating.

 6. The bot should ask if it can help you with anything else.
-Click **No, Thanks**.
+Click **No**.

 7. The bot should conclude the chat session.

 8. Type **hello** and click **Send**.

 9. The bot should greet you and tell you what it can do.
-Your bot can now help users with Covid-19 FAQs, you will change the greeting message in the next task.
+Your bot can now help users with COVID-19 FAQs, so you will need to change the greeting message in the next task.
 Do not navigate away from this browser window.

 # Exercise \#4: Change the greeting

-In this task, you will change the greeting to Covid-19 specific.
+In this task, you will change the greeting to COVID-19 specific.

 1. Make sure you have **Topics** selected and select the **Existing** tab.